atom-morgan/atom-morgan.github.io/blog/2015-01-26-Why-Ideas-Are-Cheap.markdown

 Shortly after, I decided I needed to either buy a tea infuser or a travel mug with an internal tea infuser since I'd never purchased loose leaf tea in the past.
 Since I decided I'd probably want to have a few glasses throughout the day at work, I decided to purchase a travel mug.

 So I went on Amazon and did a quick search.
-I scrolled through the first page openeing a new tab for each mug that looked nice and had at least a 4 star rating.
+I scrolled through the first page opening a new tab for each mug that looked nice and had at least a 4 star rating.
 Then I took a little more time to skim through the product descriptions and read some of the top voted user reviews.

 The most any of these travel mugs would cost me is about $25.
 Just $25 dollars on a travel mug for my new tea and I made it a point to do some research on a few mugs as well as read a handful of reviews for each one.
 These reviews are the key point of my purchase because it proves market acceptance.
 These people already own the product and speak highly of it.
 They even took the time to write a review about it.
 Hundreds or even thousands of people have given positive feedback about this item.